LBM-Unreal/UnrealPlugin-LBM/README.md

 ![](./Misc/5.png)

 5. For the global shader creation, please see my blog [Link](https://sirenri2001.github.io/2025-02-05-unreal-shader-tutorial-(Chinese)/).
 Also check Reference folder for additional papers for LBM implementation.

+# Q&A

+1. Q:Why my debug key input does not work?

+A: After dropping your blueprint actor to scene, select that then see the property window, select Misc tab, replace `Disable Input` to `Player 0`